usc-csci102-spring2013/HelloWorld/README.md

 This will create a copy of the [HelloWorld](https://github.com/usc-csci102-spring2013/HelloWorld) repository on your machine in a directory named `HelloWorld`.
 Unlike other version control systems such as subversion, you now have a complete copy of the whole repository including its history.

 ### Basic Operations
-To make sure your repositroy is up to date with the version on the server, you `pull` the most recent changes to your local copy:
+To make sure your repository is up to date with the version on the server, you `pull` the most recent changes to your local copy:
 ```shell
 git pull
 ```